rangaomkaram/rangaomkaram/README.md

 - 📫
 - 📫 I worked with Software Tools like QTCreator,QGIS.

-  ## Looking for Job Opportunites roles like Data Analyst,SQL developer,Python Developer and Data Engineer.
+  ## Looking for Job Opportunites roles like Python Developer, Data Analyst, PowerBI developer .
 <!---
 rangaomkaram/rangaomkaram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.